 Last week, Andrew and I walked the Valley Floor Loop in Yosemite National Park.
-Today my middle son (Michael) and I walked the Sentinel and Cook’s Meadow Loop, yet we did not cover any of the ground that Andrew and I did last week.
+Today Michael (my middle son) and I walked the Sentinel and Cook’s Meadow Loop, yet we did not cover any of the ground that Andrew and I did last week.

 It was a warm, sunny afternoon.
 We started the walk at the Swinging Bridge picnic area.
 At the bridge, we watched children play in the cold water below.
 Half a century ago, this used to be a real swinging bridge.

-Walking away from the thundering falls, we strolled through the woods and took a side path that led to a spot in the shade where John Muir once had a cabin and a spectacular view of the whole Yosemite Falls.
+Walking away from the thundering falls, we strolled through the woods and took a side path that led to a spot in the shade where John Muir once had a cabin.
+At this spot is a spectacular view of the whole Yosemite Falls.

 Continuing on we walked through Cook’s Meadow.
 The sights from the meadow were great: Yosemite Falls, Half Dome, North Dome, Sentinel Rock and Glacier Point.
 In Cook’s Meadow there is an apple tree that was planted by Yosemite pioneers.